hiyama341/teemi/README.rst

 Head over to our `Google Colab notebooks <https://github.com/hiyama341/teemi/tree/main/colab_notebooks>`__ and give it a try.

+For a quick introduction, check our quick guides:
+- `Go to Creating a Combinatorial Library <#A Quick Guide to Creating a Combinatorial Library>`_
+- `Go to Making a CRISPR plasmid with USER cloning  <#A Quick Guide to making a CRISPR plasmid with USER cloning (for the beginner)>`_

 Our pre-print `"Literate programming for iterative design-build-test-learn cycles in bioengineering" <https://www.biorxiv.org/content/10.1101/2023.06.18.545451v1>`__ is out now.
 Please cite it if you've used teemi in a scientific publication.